bhadreshpsavani/IntelEdgeAINotes/README.md

 + [`HandWrittenNotes`](/Notes/General): HandWritten Notes about the Tutorials

 ## Aditional Resources: ##
-[`Repository`](https://github.com/dohahelmy/resources-intel-edge-ai-scholarship-2020) for the Intel Edge AI Fundamental course resources
++ A GitHub [`Repository`](https://github.com/dohahelmy/resources-intel-edge-ai-scholarship-2020) for the Intel Edge AI Fundamental course resources

 ## Acknowledgements ##
 I would like to thank [Deepak Khatri](https://github.com/deepaklorkhatri007) for creating Markup files(.md) file which is used in all the lessons as a README.md for quick reference.